The Leader By Roger McGough

 - I'm the leader

-Primarily this document is aimed at newly promoted managers, but some of our words of wisdom (!) and advice will do quite nicely for those who have been in managerial positions for a while.
+Primarily this document is aimed at newly promoted managers, but some of our advice will do quite nicely for those who have been in managerial positions for a while.

 Oh, by the way, we forgot to tell you that you have to be Superman as well.